Work

 University of Washington Tacoma

 The UW Tacoma campus is classified as a Master’s College & University: Larger Programs.
-The UW Tacoma is a member of the Coalition of Urban Serving Universities and is a recipient of the Carnegie Community Engagement Classification.
+UW Tacoma is a member of the Coalition of Urban Serving Universities and is a recipient of the Carnegie Community Engagement Classification.
 The campus enrolls over 5,000 students in eight schools and institutes.
+UW Libraries span all three campuses; the Director of the UW Tacoma library is also an Associate Dean and Cabinet member for UW Libraries.

 UW Libraries Library Director, UW Tacoma &